 - Thermostat motion sensing won’t work.

-- Your thermostat sometimes disconnects from Wi-Fi.
+- Your thermostat every now and then disconnects from Wi-Fi.

 - Heating or cooling is short cycling, or frequently turning on and off in a short period of time.

-Our Professionals Can Fix Nest Thermostat Troubles
+Our Specialists Can Resolve Nest Thermostat Troubles